How much does an interior designer cost? (and what it means for your home value)

 • Any other time they devote specifically to your project

-This rate does not include the cost of any furnishings, which an interior designer will bill you for separately.
-Depending on their policy, your interior designer may charge you at cost for furnishings or charge a commission fee (see below).Hourly rates allow you to have more control over how much you pay, but if the job does not go according to plan or you need multiple revisions, going over budget is a risk.
+This rate doesn’t include the cost of any furnishings, which an interior designer will bill you for separately.
+Depending on their policy, your interior designer may charge you at cost for furnishings or charge a commission fee (see below).Hourly rates let you control how much you pay, but if the job doesn’t go as planned or you need to make changes, you might pay more than you expected.
+If you just need a professional eye for a few hours to help pick paint colors, or if you want a designer to “consult” on a room you want to decorate like a professional, paying as you go is a good fit.
+They also fit well when you have an open-ended project where the full scope is a bit of a moving target.

 3. Percentage of project cost